DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_entitlement_delete(entitlement)

-    Called when a user's entitlement is deleted.
+    Called when an entitlement is deleted.

     .. note::
         This does not get called when an entitlement expires;
-        it only occurs in case of refunds or due to manual removal.
+        it only occurs e.g. in case of refunds or due to manual removal.

     .. versionadded:: 2.10